Back

 Identify hazards, assess and control safety risks

-Tuition fees include work clothing, a cookery based tool kit and text books.
+• Material fees: $500 (includes work clothing, a cookery based tool kit and text books)

 The course is delivered face-to-face, in a classroom based training model of 20 hours per week.
 Assessments are conducted using a combination of written assignments, oral questioning, case studies, projects, work placement logbook and observations in the workplace or simulated work environment.